Nasina7/puyodisasm/README.md

 # Puyo Puyo 1 Megadrive/Genesis Disassembly
 This is a work-in-progress disassembly of Puyo Puyo 1 for the Megadrive/Genesis
-I'm still quite new to game disassembly so suggestions, pull requests, and the like are all welcome!
+Suggestions, pull requests, and the like are all welcome!
 ## Disclaimer
 Any and all content presented in this repository is presented for informational and educational purposes only.
 Commercial usage is expressly prohibited.
 I do not claim ownership of any code in this repository.